sandy-bultena/Euclid/README.md

 So that is how I came upon the idea of creating my own videos.

+## Caveats

+These videos/pdfs are not for advance mathematicians or purists.
+I am *loosely* translating the Elements.
+I gloss over the finer details.
+For example, Euclid makes a distinction between a `measure` and a `number`.
+I do not.

+Some comments on my youtube channel have been written by people who are obviously very upset with me over this issue.
+I do not plan to change my approach.

 ## Tools

 I am a coder by profession and hobby.
 I did not like the tools that were available, so I created my own.